 Long gone are the days when it was sufficient to just have a website.
 To remain relevant in the market today, it’s imperative for your website to stay in line with current web design trends and user’s habits.
-But how do you know that you need a website redesign?
+But how do you know that you need a new website?

-How do you know your website needs a redesign?
+How do you know your website needs a new design?

-The need for redesign is not always visible to the bare eye.
+The need for website redesign is not always visible to the bare eye.

 You’ll have to look over your data and conversion stats.
 To see how your content is performing.
 To discover the fields your competitors excel at.

-As you can see, there are many factors to consider before you decide to revamp your website and not knowing whether your website needs a new design is perfectly fine.
+As you can see, there are many factors to consider before you decide to revamp your website.
+So, not knowing whether your website needs a new design is perfectly fine.

 To help you with your decision, we have listed the most common reasons that indicate a website needs a new design.